Isn’t Middlebury in the Green Mountains of Vermont, far away from the ocean? Where does the team sail?

 The team is a club, made up of two main parts: A recreational program and a racing team.
 The recreational program is designed to offer students the opportunity to enjoy some time out on the water, learn how to sail or improve their own abilities through either a recreational or weekly PE program.
 The program also is unique in providing students with access to a community of fellow sailors and novices alike without the commitment of being a member of the racing team.

 The other part of MCSC is our racing team.
 With a current roster of over 25 active members, the team practices Mondays through Thursdays and travels to roughly 25 regattas annually all over New England.
 We sail against other club and varsity teams in NEISA, our regional league associated with the Intercollegiate Sailing Association (ICSA).
-The Fall season runs from mid-August through late November and the Spring season runs from mid-February through mid May.
-During the Winter, the team engages in further off-the-water sessions to continue to improve as athletes, competitors and overall sailors.
+The Fall season runs from September through mid November and the Spring season runs from March through mid May.
+During the Winter, the team engages in further off-the-water sessions to continue to improve as athletes, competitors, and overall sailors.

 How does a weekend regatta work?